gbdev/gbdev.github.io/website/guides/lyc_timing.md

 ```

 Once the handler finishes its logic, the handler delays cycles until it reaches the window then HBlank might start.
-With a 5-cycle offset due to a `call`, and the longest possible HBlank, the earliest HBlank might start is cycle 54, so that's the first attempt to read rSTAT.
+With a 5-cycle offset due to a `call`, and the longest possible HBlank, the earliest HBlank might start is cycle 54, so that's the first attempt to read STAT.
-It keeps checking rSTAT until even in the worst-case scenario, it knows that HBlank will start.
+It keeps checking STAT until even in the worst-case scenario, it knows that HBlank will start.
 Then, it uses that time to write the scroll registers and exit.
 This way, it can still exit early, as long as the HBlank length permits.
 This routine takes 104 cycles in the worst-case scenario, but may take as few as 79 if HBlank comes sooner.